Content Items

 Category Column

 This column displays the content item's categories.
 Click it to change it.
-If it's empty, hover your mouse over the column and a "+" icon will appear to let you add categories.
+If it's empty, hover your mouse over the column and a "+" icon will appear to let you add categories to the content item.

 Action Column